WOWK-TV: History

 The station went on-air October 2, 1955, as WHTN-TV (for Huntington), an ABC affiliate owned by the Greater Huntington Theater Corporation.
 After only a year, the station was bought by Minneapolis-based Cowles Communications (unrelated to the Spokane, Washington–based Cowles Publishing Company).
 WHTN swapped affiliations with WCHS-TV and became a CBS station for the first time in 1958.
 In 1960, Cowles sold Channel 13 to Reeves Telecom.
 It went back to ABC in 1962 and stayed with that network for 24 years.
 Reeves Telecom sold the station to Gateway Communications (a company formed by employees of the former broadcasting division of Triangle Publications) in 1974, becoming the company's only ABC affiliate, and the only station owned by Gateway that was not owned by Triangle prior to its acquisition.
 The following March, it changed its call letters to the current WOWK-TV to reflect the three states it serves (Ohio, West Virginia, and Kentucky).
-On June 1, 1986, it changed affiliations again, returning to CBS.
+On January 12, 1984, the station's original transmitter in Barkers Ridge was destroyed by a chemical fire, knocking out ABC programming at approximately 3:20 p.m. that evening.
+The station's chief engineer confirms that the fire started at the electrical control panel that was constructed out of both brick and concrete before spreading towards the roof.
+Despite nobody injured, a total of 46 people were taken to nearby hospitals for chemical related conditions.
+The station returned back on the air four days later on January 16, 1984.
+On June 1, 1986, it changed affiliations again, returning to CBS, and ABC moving to WCHS-TV.
 The swap brought channel 13 in-line with sister stations WLYH in Lancaster, Pennsylvania, WTAJ-TV in Altoona, Pennsylvania, and WBNG-TV in Binghamton, New York, which had recently renewed their CBS relationships.